Welcome To Sacramento Law Group

 Bankruptcy: Our bankruptcy attorney represents people in financial difficulty in chapter 7 and chapter 13 bankruptcy.
 Many individuals in financial hardship turn to Sacramento Law Group to help them achieve debt relief through bankruptcy and eliminate credit card debt, medical bills, or to stop a wage garnishment, foreclosure, or repossession.

-Personal Injury: If you have been injured our firm can also help you retain a personal injury attorney who will fight for fair and adequate compensation.
+Personal Injury: If you have been injured our firm can help you retain a personal injury attorney who will fight for fair and adequate compensation.
 A dog bite attorney can help you receive compensation for your dog attack injuries, and a car accident lawyer can help you recover damages for another driver’s negligence.

 To receive help from Sacramento Law Group and pursue your legal rights in bankruptcy or personal injury, contact our firm today by calling (916) 596-1018.
 Don’t want to call?
 Fill out the form on the right of the screen to receive prompt assistance.